-Securities Offered 619,355 shares of Common Stock by the Selling Stockholders.
+Securities Offered 422,266 shares of Common Stock acquired or which may be acquired by the Selling Stockholders upon exercise of options granted or to be granted pursuant to the Plan.
 See "Selling Stockholders" and "Plan of Distribution."

-Common Stock Outstanding(1) 5,503,390 shares of Common Stock.
-Risk Factors The securities offered hereby involve a high degree of risk.
+Outstanding(1).....
+5,503,390 shares of Common Stock.

+Risk Factors.....
+The securities offered hereby involve a high degree of risk.
 Only investors who can bear the loss of their entire investment should invest.
 See "Risk Factors."

-Nasdaq SmallCap Market Symbol RDOC Pacific Exchange Symbol ROB EASDAQ Symbol RDOC
+Nasdaq SmallCap Market